Air Fryer Mozzarella Sticks – best method!

 Unbelievably crispy, these air fryer mozzarella sticks are everything you want from a gooey mozzarella stick without all the oil!

-With that being said, I do LOVE it for these mozzarella sticks.
-They get just as crispy as deep-fried mozzarella sticks, which I would argue is something the oven is not capable of achieving.
+And boy, oh boy, I love to use my air fryer to make these mozzarella sticks.
+They are amazing!
+They get just as crispy as deep-fried mozzarella sticks, which is something a regular oven is not capable of achieving.

-It’s also great for air fryer chicken nuggets and air fryer falafel, plus it makes awesomely crispy Brussels sprouts.
-I’ll be continuing to sprinkle in an occasional air fryer recipe for those of you that own one.
-It is a fun little appliance and it makes food so crispy with very little oil, which I love.
+This nifty appliance is also great for air fryer chicken nuggets and air fryer falafel, plus it makes awesomely crispy Brussels sprouts.
+The air fryer is easy to use and it makes food so crispy with very little oil, which I love.

-Is there anyone out there who doesn’t absolutely love mozzarella sticks?
+Is there anyone out there who doesn’t love mozzarella sticks?
 There is just something about the ooey, gooey cheese encased in a crispy breaded coating that is completely and absolutely irresistible.
+(Have you tried my fried goat cheese?
+It’s so good, too.)

-Dipped in marinara or ranch, they’re the perfect party food or snack when you’re craving something cheesy.
+Dipped in marinara or ranch, fried mozzarella sticks are the perfect party food or snack when you’re craving something cheesy.

-We tested these a few different ways and found the best way possible to make these was to bread them twice.
-First you freeze the cheese stick halves until they’re solid.
+First, freeze cheese stick halves until they’re solid.
 Then, they undergo the first breading: flour, then egg, then seasoned breadcrumbs.
 Then, back into the freezer they go.
 Once they’re frozen again, you’ll repeat the egg and breadcrumb step.
 And yup, you guessed it, back into the freezer!

 Why the freezing?
 Well, you want the cheese to be nice and frozen when they go in the air fryer so that the breading has time to crisp up and get golden brown before the cheese starts to melt and ooze out of the breading.
 This will still happen occasionally and in small amounts, but if you skip the freezing steps, you’ll lose a lot more cheese.